Freshwater acidification

 Diagram depicting the sources and cycles of acid rain precipitation.

 Freshwater acidification occurs when acidic inputs enter a body of fresh water through the weathering of rocks, invasion of acidifying gas (e.g. carbon dioxide), or by the reduction of acid anions, like sulfate and nitrate within a lake, pond, or reservoir.
 Freshwater acidification is primarily caused by sulfur oxides (SO_{x}) and nitrogen oxides (NO_{x}) entering the water from atmospheric depositions and soil leaching.
 Carbonic acid and dissolved carbon dioxide can also enter freshwaters, in a similar manner associated with runoff, through carbon dioxide-rich soils.
 Runoff that contains these compounds may incorporate acidifying hydrogen ions and inorganic aluminum, which can be toxic to marine organisms.
 Acid rain also contributes to freshwater acidification.
 A well-documented case of freshwater acidification in the Adirondack Lakes, New York, emerged in the 1970s, driven by acid rain from industrial sulfur dioxide (SO_{2}) and nitrogen oxide (NO_{x}) emissions.

 Causes

 Natural

 CO_{2} from the atmosphere or the decomposition of organic matter affects freshwater acidity.
-The CO_{2} dissolved in water to form carbonic acid.
-This carbonic acid dissociated into hydrogen ions (H^{+}) and bicarbonate (HCO_{3}^{-}), which increases the H+ ions and leads to decrease in pH level.
+The CO_{2} dissolves in water to form carbonic acid.
+This carbonic acid dissociates into hydrogen ions (H^{+}) and bicarbonate (HCO_{3}^{-}), which increases the H+ ions and leads to decrease in pH level.